Purdue-CS193/homework-0-apendyala9/index.md

-# Aneesh Pendyala's Homework 0 Assignment
+# Aneesh Pendyala's First CS 193 Homework

 Things that are great about CS 193